ewaldhorn/gogi/README.md

 The pixel buffer and the rest of it is useful for other graphics effects as well, give it a whirl!

+## The Goal

+I'm going to turn this into a package, promise.
+It sort of is already, I just haven't bothered releasing it yet, I want to clean up one or two things.

 ## Task
 Gogi uses [Task](https://taskfile.dev/) to make life easier.